 Dr Lanzer does NOT admit his patients to hospital as a routine.

-Do I Need Private Insurance for This Treatment?
+Do I Need Private Health Insurance For This Treatment?

-Yes, this is a common choice and Dr Lanzer waits 6 months.
+Yes, this is a common choice and Dr Lanzer usually waits 6 months.

-All surgery has risks of infection, bruising and swelling.
+All types of surgery have risks of infection, bruising and swelling.
 The scar is a risk, and everyone heals differently.
 DVT clots to legs and its potential complications are a risk.
 Dr Lanzer takes measures to reduce this chance.

-Dr Lanzer offers a free no-obligation consultation, so you can understand your options.
-Dr Lanzer warns that all surgery has some risks, so patients should always consider available options carefully.
+New patients can benefit from a free appointment, so you can understand your options while talking to a cosmetic surgeon.
+Dr Lanzer warns that all cosmetic surgery has some potential risks, so patients should always consider available options carefully.

 The tummy tuck is a procedure that could be obtained after a period of considerable weight loss, but only if the patient has maintained his or her weight loss over some time.
-It is also a procedure for women who have tried to get back into shape after a pregnancy, but struggle with some persistent fat deposits and excess skin despite regular exercise and a healthy diet.
+It is also a procedure for women who have tried to get back into shape after a pregnancy, but struggle with some difficult fat deposits and excess abdominal skin despite their healthy lifestyle.

-The information about the procedure, as well as an overview of the risks the patient should consider, will be provided by the Dr Lanzer Clinic and the medical team.
-However, if you have some questions about the procedure before coming in for your initial appointment, do not hesitate to contact the Dr Lanzer Clinic beforehand.
-For additional info, please view more liposuction information here.
+The information about the cosmetic procedure, as well as an overview of the risks the patient should consider, will be provided by the Dr Lanzer Clinic and the medical team.
+However, if you have some questions about the procedure before coming in for your initial appointment, feel free to contact the Dr Lanzer Clinic beforehand.
+For additional info, please view liposuction information here.